 When you complete the walk around Bear Lake, head back to the area behind Bear Lake ranger station.
 Here, at a trail junction, veer to the left and tread to Alberta Falls.

 The 2-mile, round-trip trail is easy.
 A noticeable change in elevation is present only near the trailhead.
-While a gradual descent at the start spares your energy for other hikes you plan for these 2 fall days in Rocky Mountain National Park, this section becomes the most tedious on your way back to the trailhead.
+While a gradual descent at the start spares your energy for other hikes you plan for these 2 fall days in the mountains, this section becomes the most tedious on your way back to the trailhead.

 The 30-foot waterfall, however, is rather shy.
 Hiding at the feet of large rock slabs, it gives off a dreamy vibe to the forested surroundings.

 What to Know: Another aspen grove festoons the hike in late September – early October, proving once again that fall is one of the best times to visit Rocky Mountain.